Raja Ampat – True Paradise

 - Explore the marine life – The walking shark also exclusively lives here, and we were lucky to get a glimpse of it one night, during feeding time.
 If you are a fan of marine wildlife, Raja Ampat is a great place to see it.

 - Yoga – What better setting for some positive mantras than the backdrop of a pastel sunrise or sunset and soft rolling waves.

 What do you think?
 Does this sound like paradise to you?
 How long could you leave social media and technological baggage behind?
 Do you think the destination is worth the effort?
 Give us your feedback below!

 This post contains some affiliate links.
-Booking via these links won’t cost you any extra, but will help me get closer to my dream career, so thank you in advance!
+Booking via these links won’t cost you any extra, but will help us continue to bring you the best in travel content, so thank you in advance!